xuankimtran/docs-1/pages/katalon-studio/docs/mobile-on-macos.md

 * [WebDriverAgent project page](https://github.com/facebook/WebDriverAgent)

-Additionally, if you want to test iOS applications, you will need to download the packages below (which have been linked to their respective setting up instructions):
+Additionally, if you want to test iOS applications, you will need to download the packages below (which have been linked to their corresponding setting up instructions):

 ### Setting up the devices